grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 If you are running Grafana in a Docker image, then you configure Grafana using [environment variables]({{< relref "./configure-grafana#override-configuration-with-environment-variables" >}}) rather than directly editing the configuration file.
 If you want to save your data, then you also need to designate persistent storage or bind mounts for the Grafana container.

+{{% admonition type="note" %}}
-> **Note:** These examples use the Grafana Enterprise docker image.
+These examples use the Grafana Enterprise docker image.
 You can use the Grafana Open Source edition by changing the docker image to `grafana/grafana-oss`.
+{{% /admonition %}}

 ## Save your Grafana data